 One of the biggest improvements with the Liberty (over Freemie’s previous pump offerings) is that its “Next Generation cups” ($89) now make for a closed system, meaning that milk won’t leak back into the tubing from the collection cups.
 Since this was a frequent complaint with the earlier iteration (and closed systems are just better, really…), we’re very pleased with the change.

-Note that the Freemie collection cups, while subtler than traditional pump flanges and bottles, will still give you large, Madonna-like boobs while you’re using them, it’s 10 times more discreet than the standard alternative — bottles hanging off your boobs.
-But it’s not invisible.
+Note that the Freemie collection cups, while subtler than traditional pump flanges and bottles, will still give you large, Madonna-like boobs while you’re using them.
+It’s 10 times more discreet than the standard alternative — bottles hanging off your boobs — but it’s far from invisible.